-• Investment.
-In accordance with the objective of "reducing and eventually eradicating poverty consistent with the objective of sustainable development" (and with regard to articles 1, 29, 75 to 78, and to Annex II of the Cotonou Agreement and the relevant provisions of its successor agreement, once applicable) the parties agree to establish, while respecting the respective competencies of the Community and its Member States, a regulatory framework which shall facilitate, enhance and stimulate mutually beneficial sustainable investment between them, taking into account multilateral initiatives on investment facilitation.
-This framework will be based on principles of non-discrimination, openness, transparency and stability and on general principles of protection, which will endorse the best results agreed in the competent international fora or bilaterally.
-The parties will foster the development of attractive and stable investment environments by supporting stable and transparent rules for investors, and seek to improve financial inclusion and access to finance strong protection of investors and investments, while fully preserving the parties' right to regulate within their territories to achieve legitimate policy objectives.
-Possible negotiations should also take into account relevant internationally recognised principles and guidelines related to sustainable development and responsible business conduct, as referred to in the European Union's reformed approach to investment protection.
+Investment.
+In accordance with the objective of "reducing and eventually eradicating poverty consistent with the objective of sustainable development" (and with regard to articles 1, 29, 75 to 78, and to Annex II to the Cotonou Agreement and the relevant provisions of its successor agreement, once applicable) the parties agree to establish a framework which shall facilitate, enhance and stimulate mutually beneficial sustainable investment between them, taking into account multilateral initiatives on investment facilitation.
+This framework will be based on principles of non-discrimination, openness, transparency and stability.
+The parties will foster the development of attractive and stable investment environments by supporting stable and transparent rules for investors, and seek to improve financial inclusion and access to finance.